 This program is designed for event attendees to see reptiles and amphibians up close while learning about them one-on-one from MHS volunteers behind a table.
 Animals are held by volunteers or displayed in containers as attendees listen, discuss, and ask questions.
 A typical small group program is usually staffed by 5-10 MHS volunteers overseen by an experienced MHS site coordinator.
 This program is popular for STEM events, libraries, and other events where many patrons come and go freely from presentations.

-MHS is expected to resume Informal Q&A programs in November 2022.
+MHS is resuming Informal Q&A programs in November 2022.
 We are now reviewing applications!

 Formal Presentation Program